Campaign of the Month: June 2014

 Typical Soldier of Horn

-The typical trooper in Horn wears studded leather armor, and bears a heavy shield, a short sword and the locally produced musket-rifles.
-More advanced weapons imported from off-world, are becoming popular among locals, and most techs are capable of maintaining these ballistic weapons.
+The typical trooper in Horn wears studded leather armor, and bears a heavy shield, a short sword and the locally produced Old Blood Rifles.
+More advanced weapons imported from off-world, are becoming popular among locals, and most local techs are capable of repairing and maintaining these ballistic weapons.
 Three (3) companies of troops stationed in Horn also employ Iron Dingoes Infantry Field Kit (3017)s (or its equivalent) and AER-9 Laser Rifles, acquired as either a gift by the Duke’s friends, * “The Iron Dingoes”, or through trade.
 The small number in the Duke’s armory are treated with great reverence by their owners, and their relative value keeps troops equipped with them close to the capital, or in strategic locations.
-The squads of the Baron’s infantry always include a single technician equipped with technical tools, a light support weapons (typically a grenade launcher), and the obvious Engineer’s Tool, a tradition which has developed from their close association with the Iron Dingoes.
+The squads of the Baron’s infantry always include a single technician equipped with technical tools, a light support weapon such as the Milkor MGL, and the obvious Engineer’s Tool, a tradition which has developed from their close association with the Iron Dingoes own military traditions.

 Troopers are led by “Squires” (non-coms) and “Knights” (officers), each armed with typical weapons and armor, but also carry longswords, laser pistols and often imported stun pistols.
 Knights wear an advanced ceramic armor scavenged from the Baronial Palace, laser rifles and often carry explosives and other high damage weapons.